valkey-io/valkey-doc/docs/management/security/acl.md

-Using SHA256 provides the ability to avoid storing the password in clear text while still allowing for a very fast `AUTH` command, which is a very important feature of Redis and is coherent with what clients expect from Redis.
+Using SHA256 provides the ability to avoid storing the password in clear text while still allowing for a very fast `AUTH` command, which is a very important feature of Valkey and is coherent with what clients expect from Valkey.

 However ACL *passwords* are not really passwords.
 They are shared secrets between the server and the client, because the password is